 I would like to mark this section as done.
 Yes

 Describe any requirements or incentives for applicants who apply by the priority deadline.
-Students who have designated Western New England University as their first choice will want to strongly consider applying by the priority deadline of October 3rd.
-Qualified applicants will be invited to complete their interview prior to the regular pool of applicants to the program and receive their admissions decisions during the fall semester.
+Applicants who deem our program as their first choice should strongly consider submitting their application by October 2, 2023.
+Qualified applicants who apply by the priority deadline will be invited to interview prior to the general applicant pool.
+Admissions decisions will be shared during the fall semester before decision for the general pool of applicants.

 I would like to mark this section as done.
 Yes